hantomi/hantomi/README.md

 - 🌱 I’m currently learning everything 🤣
 - 📝 I’m looking for a better way to optimize the way I'm coding
-- 📈 2020 Goals: Be comtable with html, css, js and servlet coding
+- 📈 2021 Goals: Be comtable with C#.
+Learn Python.
+Perfecting requierment analysis
 - ⚡ Fun fact: I'd love to enjoy some music, hanging around friends and noting experiences

 ### Listening to Spotify 🎧